sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 In the asset tree on the left, you can filter assets by typing their name.
 The advanced filter also allows selecting an asset type, typing the attribute name (without spaces) and filter on a value.

 <kbd>![Filtering assets](https://user-images.githubusercontent.com/11444149/174821811-4cb80c13-0416-4681-a1af-3ef9d622a73f.png)</kbd>
 _Figure 6.
-Asset filtering by typing the asset name (left) or by using the advanced filter, selecting an asset type, typing the attribute name (without spaces) and filter on a value'_
+Asset filtering by typing the asset name (left) or by using the advanced filter, selecting an asset type, typing the attribute name (without spaces) and filter on an attribute value_

 # Rules